maxludden/supergene-v2/books/book07/md/chapter-2372.md

 Han Sen ignored her.
 She was obviously a moron, and there was no point in trying to understand her.

 The Siren couldn’t leave the hall.
 The old Siren woman pointed at Han Sen and said, “Grab him!
-I don’t believe that b*tch would leave her son behind.”
+I don’t believe that bitch would leave her son behind.”

 Han Sen stared at the idiotic old Siren woman for a long moment.
 “Are you having a stroke or something?”